 Hot Tips: If you plan to dine at one of Long Island's fine dining spots, be sure to dress in your most stylish attire.

-Hot Tips: Freshly caught fish, little neck clam on the half shell.
+Be Sure to Sample: Freshly caught fish, little neck clam on the half shell.

 Long Island nightlife offers all you could want, from live music to dance clubs to happening beach bars.
 To rub elbows with the rich and possibly famous, you should head to the Hamptons where many well-known faces pop up between Memorial Day and Labor Day.
 Enjoy the music at Stephen Talkhouse or hit Cyril's: this "beach" bar en-route to Montauk is where patrons don high heels and high fashion.

-Hot Tips: Although Long Island bars may appear low key, you should avoid dressing that way as you'll be out of place among a very well attired crowd.
+Caution: Although Long Island bars may appear low key, you should avoid dressing that way as you'll be out of place among a very well attired crowd.

 Shopping malls and large stores are reserved for Long Island's North Fork, where you'll find upscale options as well as big name chains contained to one location.
 But to stroll along the main streets and find a hometown feel for your high end shops, a visit to the downtown areas of the Hamptons is a must.
 Stroll the main streets, rub elbows with celebrities and enjoy both the window-shopping and the people-watching while you fill your bags.